-Student Handbook: The Student Handbook includes an explanation of the institution's purpose, objectives, values, and philosophy and expectations of the academic, social and spiritual life, and conduct of students.
+Student Handbook: The Student Handbook includes an explanation of the institution's purpose, objectives, values, and philosophy.
+Also included are the expectations regarding student conduct as well as students' academic, social, and spiritual lives.

 Library Handbook: The Library Handbook contains policies for use of its holdings in the campus library, plus guidelines for use of Internet and/or cyber-library systems.
 Midwest services not only residential students, but also assists those in the Distance Education program.